 Sara explains, “Porcelain can be fabricated in extra large slabs and, because it is so thin, it can be applied directly over existing counters, if needed.”

-When it comes to countertop color trends, typically, whatever countertop material is chosen, Sara says her clients continue to prefer a high contrast between cabinets and counters.
+When it comes to countertop trends and color, typically, whatever countertop material is chosen, Sara says her clients continue to prefer a high contrast between cabinets and counters.

 When the time comes to reimagine your kitchen or bath, allow Harrell Remodeling’s design team to help you discover the possibilities.
 We offer numerous free inspirational and educational workshops and are always available to meet with you for a design consultation.